frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Three mouse buttons are available on the left thumb.
 On the right are shortcuts for screenshots.

-The encoder is used to control the backlight LEDs and OLED brightness (depending on which modifier is held.)
+The encoder is used to control the backlight LEDs and OLED brightness, depending on which modifier is held.

 ## Backmatter